-Your Final Exam has two parts: A take home exam and a 3-hour, closed-book exam on paper.
-There will be no make-up exam.
+Your Final Exam has two parts: A take home exam and a 3-hour, closed-book exam.
+There will be no make-up exams.
 You must take the Final Exam in person on campus or arrange to have the exam proctored if you cannot come to campus.
 Review the Proctor Info on the left navigation menu.
-Off-site proctor applications must be submitted prior to July 13th, 2018.
+Off-site proctor applications must be submitted prior to July 12th, 2019.

-This year's Final Exam will be held on August 9, 2018 from 10 am to 1 pm on campus.
-You must bring your take home portion of the exam to this in-person meeting.
+This year's Final Exam will be held on August 15, 2019 from 2 pm to 5 pm on campus.
 You must also print out the provided scantron form in bCourses and bring it to the in-person meeting.
-If you miss taking the final or try to take it in a manner for which you have not received permission, you will fail this class automatically.
+If you miss taking the Final Exam or try to take it in a manner for which you have not received permission, you will fail this class automatically.